axelerant/wootheme-testimonials-to-testimonials/readme.txt

 == Description ==

-Migrate WooTheme Testimonials entries to Testimonials custom post types for use by the best WordPress testimonials plugin there is, [Testimonials by Axelerant](http://wordpress.org/extend/plugins/testimonials-widget/).
+Migrate WooTheme Testimonials entries to Testimonials custom post types for use by the best WordPress testimonials plugin there is, [Testimonials Widget](http://wordpress.org/extend/plugins/testimonials-widget/).

 = Primary Features =